 PEO companies, also known as Professional Employer Organizations, are a huge benefit to the companies that use them.
 Benefits like group healthcare, direct deposit, background checks, and discounted workers' compensation insurance appeal to just about everyone.
 But each company is unique, and has its own set of needs.
-PEOs can appeal to companies of almost any size and in any industry.
+PEOs help companies of almost any size and in any industry.
 Here are a few examples of how they help employers.

 PEO HR & Compliance Benefits

-As we climb out of the pandemic and more employees return to work, we’re fielding more calls from employers asking, “can I require COVID test results, or testing on my employees before they return to work.”
+As we climb out of the pandemic and more employees return to work, we’re fielding more calls from employers asking, “Can I require COVID test results, or testing on my employees before they return to work?”
 According to recent guidance from the Equal Employment Opportunity Commission (EEOC), the answer is probably yes.

 The EEOC has stated that employers can generally require employees to undergo viral testing as long as the testing procedure complies with the Americans with Disabilities Act (ADA).
 There are parameters and guidelines, even by particular state laws - but this has now become another HR issue where THE RIGHT PEO can help.

 Medical marijuana laws have also created confusion and a number of conversations with employers recently.
 One example was a pool service company, where a valued employee of almost 20 years suffered an injury while carrying supplies to a customer.
 Before going to receive treatment, the employee acknowledged to his employer that he would fail the drug test, but had a medical marijuana license.
 Concerned if benefits would be paid for the injury and the future status of the employee, the employer wanted understanding of the laws and potential liabilities for their business.

 Courts in multiple states have concluded that the ADA does not protect someone using a federally prohibited drug.
 Marijuana is still classified as a Schedule I substance along with heroin, LSD, and ecstasy.
 However, recent court cases could create change in the near future on this evolving topic.